cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-08-19-why-genai-will-not-replace-software-engineers-just-yet.md

 Consequently, the search space for building a useful app like the one mentioned before is vast.
 The key point is that software engineers don’t just dive into coding without fully understanding the deeper needs of the user.
 Humans have the ability to grasp context, consider variables like user preferences, time, convenience, and even emotions.
-This is something machines can't do without clear direction from human insight.
+This is something machines can't do without a clear direction from human insight.

 And this is precisely where GenAI falls short.
 Sure, GenAI can generate code, but it doesn’t truly _understand_ the problem at hand.